-Those interested in applying for a job can send a resume and cover letter to the ST Tissue office at 34050 Union Camp Drive, Franklin, Va., 23851, or go to stpaperllc.com.
+Those interested in applying for a job at ST Tissue are encouraged to send a cover letter and a resume to the company’s office at 34050 Union Camp Drive, Franklin, VA, 23851, or through their website at http://stpaperllc.com/.